lwz7512/react-letspy-today/README.md

 ## version 0.8

-TODO: to implement Github & Google login, so that to get bonus!
+TODO: ...implement Github & Google login, so that to get bonus!
-TODO: to implement bonus download from profile page after donation
+TODO: ...implement bonus download with user's will and role(student free to download)

 ## version 0.9